EpsilonSolutions/netscaler-command-reference/docs/ca/ca-action/ca-action.md

 New name for the content accelerator action.
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) hash (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 Can be changed after the content accelerator policy is added.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my content accelerator action" or ?my content accelerator action?).!,
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my content accelerator action" or 'my content accelerator action').